dabolichin/dabolichin.github.io/src/pages/index.md

 TripCreator is a powerful and time-saving itinerary building software for anyone who needs to create and share customized itineraries.
 The platform is beneficial to travel agencies, DMC’s, tour operators and airlines for simplifying and automating processes for itinerary creation, leading to better customer engagement with the customer and higher conversion rates.

-As a Software Engineer at Tripcriator I was:
+As a software developer in TripCreator I have:

-- Building a smart tool for creating beautiful custom-made Itineraries with hotels, car rentals, tours and pois in one place
+- Build core components of a smart tool for creating beautiful custom-made Itineraries with hotels, car rentals, tours and POIs in one place
+- Made product scalable across multiple B2B customers and HA-ready for B2C
-- Implementing the integrations with travel industry giants
+- Implemented the integrations with travel industry giants

 The technology stack we had at TripCreator:
 Scala, Akka, Akka cluster, Redis, Elasticsearch, Kafka, PostgreSQL, React.js, Node.js running on Kubernetes in Google Cloud Platform